-The Family Cottage
+The Family Cabin

 - Scheduled use

-Examples of non-charitable techniques for art and collectibles are simple annual exclusion gifts, gifts to an irrevocable trust, unified credit gifts, or an Art LLC.
+Examples of non-charitable techniques for art and collectibles are simple annual exclusion gifts, gifts to an irrevocable trust, unified credit gifts, or an LLC.